swellaby/azdo-shellcheck/README.md

 # azdo-shellcheck
-ShellCheck extension for Azure DevOps
+[ShellCheck][shellcheck-repo] extension for Azure DevOps.

+Functional, but still in an early preview/beta.

 [![License Badge][license-badge]][license-url]